Identifying and Treating Complex Trauma: Dynamics, Stages, and Standards of Practice for Recovery

 The same course is available for purchase and offers 1 CE hour for behavioral health clinicians.
 See "related products" below.

-Participants may request a printed version of their certificate of attendance to be delivered by mail.
+Participants may request a printed version of their certificate of completion to be delivered by mail.
 A shipping/handling fee of $6.95 will be charged per request.
 Shipping internationally may require an additional charge.

 This course was recorded 3/23/2021